Chapter 1:

 [3^NI2?>%*&@ leaves it up to you to decide.]

-The screen disappears the next moment as if it never appeared.
+The screen disappears the next moment as if it had never been there.

-I tried to will it back into existence, but all I summoned was my status window listing out my skills and level.
+I try to will it back into existence, but all I’m able to summon is the status window listing out my skills and level.

-“Do you know any good way to develop a reputation in this town?”
+“Do you know any good way to develop a reputation in a town?”
 I interrupted.

 The farmer breaks away from his train of thought and answers, “Easy!
-Be rich or be famous!”
+Be rich or famous!”

 “Then be an Adventurer!
 Fastest way to become rich and famous!”

 Shoot!
 How did I not think of that!?
-Oh wait, I’m supposed to lie low so those fanatics don’t catch me!
+Oh, wait, I’m supposed to lay low so those fanatics don’t catch me!

 Hmm, but I’m not sure how else I’m supposed to find employment.